mayel/docs.coopcloud.tech/docs/deploy.md

 Where `example.com` is replaced with your server DNS name.

+!!! note

     `abra server add` accepts also a `<user>` and `<port>` arguments for your custom SSH connection details.
 What is happening here is that you are using the underlying SSH machinery to make a secure connection to the server installed Docker daemon.
 This allows `abra` to run remote deployments from your local development machine.

 Once you've added the sever, you can initialise the new single-host swarm.